UW-ISC/hrp-portal/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.1 =

+* Accessibility improvement: sub menus no longer appear automatically when parent items are tabbed to.
+Each sub menu arrow indicator can now be tabbed to and activated (by pressing Enter) independently.
+Note: it is required to clear the CSS cache to enable correct focus highlighting of the arrow indicators when using keyboard navigation, see megamenu.com for a demonstration.
+* Accessibility improvement: add "aria-current" attribute to current menu items
+* Accessibility improvement: space bar key press on sub menu indicator now shows/hides sub menu
+* Accessibility improvement: add role='button' to sub menu indicator arrow
+* Accessibility improvement: add aria-label attribute to sub menu indicator arrow which identifies the sub menu that will be opened/closed when activated
+* Fix: Correct Required WordPress version (5.0)
+* Fix: Prevent CSS from being repeatedly regenerated in Block Editor pages when using CSS "Output in head" option
+* Fix: Toggle bar disappears when specifying custom container_aria_label

 = 3.0 =